12 Exmoor Holiday Ideas

 5. Travel By Steam

-The West Somerset Railway runs through Exmoor, offering scenic views of the countryside.
-You can book a steam train ride to enjoy the scenery and learn about the history of the railway.
-On the western side of the Moor, the Lynton-Barnstaple Railway offers shorter but wonderfully picturesque tours on a narrow gauge line from Woody Bay.
+The West Somerset Railway runs from outside Taunton to Minehead between Exmoor and The Quantock Hills, offering scenic countryside views.
+You can book a steam train ride to enjoy the scenery and learn about the railway's history.
+On the western side of the Moor, the Lynton-Barnstaple Railway offers shorter but wonderfully picturesque tours on a narrow gauge line from Woody Bay on the Devon side of the Moor.

 _____________________________________________________________________________________________